-Meaning and definition of disability - Meaning and definition of impairment - Differences between disability and impairment - Characteristics ofdisabilities -Causes of disabilities Types of disabilities: speech Hearing impairment, impairment, visual impairment, morbidity/physically challenged, psychological disorders, mentally retarded, cerebral palsy, multiple disability.
+Meaning and definition of disability - Meaning and definition of impairment - Differences between disability and impairment - Characteristics of disabilities - Causes of disabilities - Types of disabilities: Hearing impairment, speech impairment, visual impairment, morbidity/physically challenged, psychological disorders, mentally retarded, cerebral palsy, multiple disability.

-- i.
-Students read the autobiography / biography of disabled persons. - ii.
-Invited talk by a /some disabled person(s) to share his /her/their personal experiences and expectations from the community.)
+- i) Students read the autobiography /biography of disabled persons. - ii) Invited talk by a /some disabled person(s) to share his /her/their personal experiences and expectations from the community.)